TKeesh/ImgClustering/README.md

     ```Shell
     python embeddings_processing.py
     ```
-    Use the parametar `-n` to set the number of embeddings to work on ( <= number of images in data folder )
+    Use the parametar `-n` to set the number of embeddings to work on

 2. Create folders with clustered dataset:
     `--cf`